AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage-stream-permissions.md

     - (Optional) Add user roles that have permissions on the stream.
     - Edit stream permissions for each user role.

-    For more information, see [Manage Permissions for Streams window](#manage-permissions-for-streams-window).
+    For more information, see [Manage Permissions window](xref:permissions-management#manage-permissions-window).

 1. When you are finished editing permissions, select **Save**.